JasperFx/wolverine/docs/tutorials/serverless.md

 # Wolverine and Serverless

 ::: tip
-No telling when this would happen (Spring 2024?), but there is an "ultra efficient" serverless model planned for Wolverine that will lean even heavier into code generation as a way to optimize its usage within serverless functions.
+No telling when this would happen, but there is an "ultra efficient" serverless model planned for Wolverine that will lean even heavier into code generation as a way to optimize its usage within serverless functions.
 Track that [forthcoming work on GitHub](https://github.com/JasperFx/wolverine/issues/34).
 :::